Howard Hawks: Style

 Hawks was a versatile director whose career includes comedies, dramas, gangster films, science fiction, film noir, and Westerns.
-Hawks's own functional definition of what constitutes a good film is characteristic of his no-nonsense style: "three good scenes, and no bad ones."
+Hawks' own functional definition of what constitutes a good film is characteristic of his no-nonsense style: "three good scenes, and no bad ones."
 Hawks also defined a good director as "someone who doesn't annoy you".
 He described his style: "I try to tell my story as simply as possible, with the camera at eye level.
 I just imagine the way the story should be told, and I do it."
 His style was very actor-focused, and he made it a point to take as few shots as possible, thereby preserving an inherent and natural humor for his comedic pieces.

 While Hawks was not sympathetic to feminism, he popularized the Hawksian woman archetype, a portrayal of women in stronger, less effeminate roles.
 Such an emphasis had never been done in the 1920s and therefore was seen to be a rarity and, according to Naomi Wise, has been cited as a prototype of the post-feminist movement.
 Another notable theme carried throughout his work included the relationship of morality and human interaction.
 In this sense, he tended to portray more dramatic elements of a concept or a plot in a humorous way.

 Orson Welles, in conversation with Peter Bogdanovich, compared Hawks with John Ford: "Hawks is great prose; Ford is poetry."
 Hawks cited Ford as an influence: "He was a good director when I started, and I copied him every time I could.
 It's just as if you were a writer, you would read Hemingway and Faulkner and John Dos Passos and Willa Cather."
-Despite Hawks's work in a variety of Hollywood genres, he still retained an independent sensibility.
+Despite Hawks' work in a variety of Hollywood genres, he still retained an independent sensibility.
 Film critic David Thomson wrote of Hawks: "Far from the meek purveyor of Hollywood forms, he always chose to turn them upside down.
 To Have and Have Not and The Big Sleep, ostensibly an adventure and a thriller, are really love stories.
 Rio Bravo, apparently a Western – everyone wears a cowboy hat – is a comedy conversation piece.
 The ostensible comedies are shot through with exposed emotions, with the subtlest views of the sex war, and with a wry acknowledgment of the incompatibility of men and women."
-David Boxwell argues that the filmmaker's body of work "has been accused of a historical and adolescent escapism, but Hawks's fans rejoice in his oeuvre's remarkable avoidance of Hollywood's religiosity, bathos, flag-waving, and sentimentality.
+David Boxwell argues that the filmmaker's body of work "has been accused of a historical and adolescent escapism, but Hawks' fans rejoice in his oeuvre's remarkable avoidance of Hollywood's religiosity, bathos, flag-waving, and sentimentality.